zarybnicky/dicewars-31/README.md

     -n      number of board to be played
     -g      size of games in number of players
-    -l      folder where to put logs of last game --save  where to save the resulting list of games
+    -l      folder where to put logs of last game
+    -r      keep reporting what game is being played --save  where to save the resulting list of games

 For every board, all permutations of player order are played, thus the total number of games equals ``N x G!``